 It means there is a 50% decrease in the price.

-We have the price of some products.
+We have the prices of some products.
 You can see there is a decrease in the price between October and November.
 We are going to calculate the decrease in the percentage.

 =(C5-D5)/C5

-- Next, press Enter and drag the Fill handle icon over the range of cells E6:E11.
+- Press Enter and drag the Fill handle icon over the range E6:E11.

-- After that, you will see the increase in decimal format.
-To change this to percentage, go to the Number group in the Home tab.
+- To convert this to percentages, go to the Number group in the Home tab.

 How to Show Increase or Decrease in Excel Using VBA